Quick and simple breakfast ideas! This list of cheap breakfast food ideas offers lots of options for the most important meal of the day.

 If you don’t have time for a bowl and a spoon, consider munching on some dry trail mix instead.

-I hope this list of quick breakfast food ideas has given you lots of inspiration for changing up your breakfast routine.
+I hope this list of good recipes for breakfast has given you lots of inspiration for changing up your breakfast routine.

-Whether you like a sweet or savory breakfast, there are so many easy things to make (or make ahead!)
+Whether you like a sweet savory breakfast dishes, there are so many easy recipes to make (or make ahead!)